Thirty Years of the Legal Right to Shelter in New York City

-When modern homelessness first emerged in the late 1970s, the City of New York's rudimentary emergency services routinely failed to provide shelter to the rapidly growing number of homeless people -- people like Robert Callahan, a homeless man who'd been forced to sleep on the streets of the Bowery.
+When modern homelessness first emerged in the late 1970s, the City of New York’s rudimentary emergency services routinely failed to provide shelter to the rapidly growing number of homeless people — people like Robert Callahan, a homeless man who’d been forced to sleep on the streets of the Bowery.
 In those early days of modern homelessness, countless homeless people died or suffered injury on the streets of New York.
-(For more about the history of the legal right to shelter, please look here.)

 In 1979, Robert Hayes, co-founder of Coalition for the Homeless and a volunteer lawyer with the Legal Aid Society, brought a class-action lawsuit on behalf of Robert Callahan and other homeless men.
 Hayes argued that Article XVII of the New York State Constitution required the City and State to provide shelter to homeless men.

 On December 5, 1979, New York State Supreme Court Justice Andrew Tyler issued the first decision in Callahan v.
 Carey (pdf), ordering the City and State to provide shelter for homeless men and immediately to open 750 new shelter beds for homeless men.
 As the New York Times wrote a few days later (pdf), the Rev. Edward M. O’Brien of the Holy Name Center on Bleeker Street “said in the suit that during previous winters, ‘indigent, homeless men living on or near the Bowery have suffered frostbite and, in several instances, death from exposure.'”